Buddy Holly wins best in show at Westminster dog show

 About 2,500 dogs of 210 breeds and varieties vied for the trophy.
 Hundreds more competed in agility, obedience and other events.

-"He just screams PBGV," handler and co-owner Janice Hayes said.
+"He just screams PBGV," Hayes said.
 "They're just very independent but very charming and just silly.
 Their goal is to make you laugh every day."

 Originally from France, the small hounds were traditionally rabbit-hunters.